-Low FODMAP Foods from Fody Plus my Paleo Tortilla Salad Recipe
+Low FODMAP Diet from Fody Plus my Paleo Tortilla Salad Recipe

 Have you heard of the low FODMAP diet?
 I’m not actually on this diet (currently anyway!), but it’s very similar to the gut health, paleo-style diet that I’ve been on since January.
 I was recently sent some low FODMAP packaged foods from a brand called Fody to test out.